Gun Stores Selling Out Of Bump Stocks After Shooter Used Them In Las Vegas Massacre

 “The bump stock is nothing more than a novelty item,” Roberts told HuffPost in an email on Thursday.
 “It is very impractical and would take quite a bit of training to be able to even remotely wield one as a viable weapon.”

-“Also, you do not even need a bump stock to fire rapidly,” he added. “[A] simple YouTube search will show you that.”
+“Also, you do not even need a bump stock to fire rapidly,” he said, noting that he ordered another one this week in case the government issues a ban against the device. “[A] simple YouTube search will show you that.”

 Complete freedom comes with risks.
 Jay Roberts, 43-year-old bump stock owner

-Note: This story has been updated with a quote from Paul Ryan and information about the NRA’s restrictions on bump stocks at its gun range.